nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Determining the exact context of a car in traffic and in order to make a decision within milliseconds to go left or right is very hard programming challenge.
 It will take you decades and you will never do it right.
 This is why a paradigm shift in creating software for the next phase of automation is needed.

 Programming computers the traditional way made it possible to put a man on the moon.
 To break new barriers in automation in our daily lives and science requires new ways of thinking about creating intelligent software.
 Machine learning is a new way to ‘program’ computers.
 When a programming challenge is too large to solve with traditional programming methods (requirements, getting input, etc) a program for a computer should be ‘generated’.
 Generated based on some known desired output types.
 But knowing all desired output types in front is impossible.
 So your new ‘program’ will get it wrong sometimes.
-Large amount of input data will increase the quality of the generated prediction model.
+Large amounts of input data will increase the quality of the generated prediction model.
 In the old traditional paradigm called ‘the program’.

 .. image:: /images/whatisml.png